Legalica Privacy Policy & Data Protection

 1.1 Applicable Legal Framework

-This Policy complies with the following regulations and frameworks:
+This Policy is designed with reference to the following regulations and frameworks:

 | Regulation | Reference | Scope |